-No matter how many times you do it, there’s still something so decadent about staying in a hotel.
-The crisp, clean sheets stretched over plush, comfy mattresses; the elegant design; the welcome from the reception.
+No matter how often you do it, there’s still something so decadent about staying in a hotel.
+The crisp, clean sheets stretched over plush, comfy mattresses, the elegant design, and the welcome from the reception.
 It’s got that slight naughtiness of a special treat.

-Of course, there are some hotels that take this feeling and maximise it beyond all belief.
+Of course, there are some hotels that take this feeling and maximize it beyond all belief.
 Some hotels that hit it out of the ballpark in terms of style, luxury, elegance and service.
 Unsurprisingly, these hotels have become world-famous.
-Travellers speak of them in hushed, respectful tones, treating people who have actually stayed in them with a reverend awe.
+Travelers speak of them in hushed, respectful tones, treating people who have stayed in them with reverend awe.

 Where would you most like to stay?

-Even from afar this iconic Singapore hotel is awe-inspiring so you can only imagine what it’s like once you get inside.
-What sticks out along the Marina shore skyline is those three towers which house the hotel, a casino, an ArtScience Museum and a convention centre.
-The amazing bridge that goes along the top of all three towers is the famous SkyPark with three acres of gardens, jogging space and swimming pools.
+Even from afar, this iconic Singapore hotel is awe-inspiring, so you can only imagine what it’s like once you get inside.
+What sticks out along the Marina shore skyline is those three towers that house the hotel, a casino, an ArtScience Museum and a convention center.
+The amazing bridge that goes along the top of all three towers is the famous SkyPark, with three acres of gardens, jogging space and swimming pools.
 Not to mention the incredible Gardens By The Bay being right next door…

 If you do venture out of your room (but the actual city seems too much), then you’ll find incredible dining options right there.
 Seriously, how often do you have to choose between One-Michelin star (Italian) or Two-Michelin star (Cantonese)?
 There’s a swimming pool (also with amazing views) to work off all that food; or you could head to the highest bar in the world for cocktails instead!

 From the sleek and modern hotels to the grandly historic, this elegant five-star hotel in Vienna’s first district is worth visiting only for its stories and its specialty Sachertorte – even if you can’t stretch to the cost of a room!